boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ![](/assets/images/whereAmIBof/nopSpace.png)

-### Resolving Unicode Delimeters via String Size
+### Resolving Unicode Delimiters via String Size
-To list out all of the unicode strings, we first need to find where they end.
-Once we know where the first string ends, we can print it out, and then move to the next.
-We'll continue to do this for all the unicode strings until we exhaust the size of the environment.
+To list out all the Unicode strings, we first need to find where they end.
+Once we know where the first-string ends, we can print it out, and then move to the next.
+We'll continue to do this for all the Unicode strings until we exhaust the size of the environment.

 After tinkering around in x64dbg, the getUnicodeStrLen() function has been added to the code.
-This will return the length of our unicode string.
-For our test we will then print the unicode string using BeaconPrintf with `%ls`.
+This will return the length of our Unicode string.
+For our test we will then print the Unicode string using `BeaconPrintf()` with `%ls`.

 ```c
 PVOID getUnicodeStrLen(PVOID envStrAddr)
 {